 The Rail Strategy reflects the missions set out in the Transport Strategy.
-It contains a detailed evidence base to enable TfSE to advise the Secretary of State about the current and future priorities for rail investment in the TfSE area.
-The Rail Strategy will also be used to advise others responsible for the delivery of rail projects, including Network Rail, Great British Railways (GBR) and the rail regulator, the Office for Road and Rail (ORR).
+It contains a detailed evidence base to enable TfSE to advise the Secretary of State about the current and future priorities for rail investment in the TfSE area and inform the Long Term Rail Strategy.
+The Rail Strategy will also be used to advise others responsible for the delivery of rail projects, including Network Rail, Great British Railways (GBR) and the rail regulator, the Office for Rail and Road (ORR).